Rook placements in $G_2$ and $F_4$ and associated coadjoint orbits: Case

-\textsc{Proof of Theorem~\ref{mtheo:F4}}.
-The proof is more or less case-by-case.
-Namely, we split the rook placements in $F_4^+$ into several ``classes'' and then apply Lemma~\ref{lemm:F4_submax} and Propositions~\ref{prop:distinct_orbits},~\ref{prop:distinct_orbits_gen} to these classes.
+\begin{proof}[Proof of Theorem~\ref{mtheo:F4}] This proof is based on a case-by-case analysis.
+Namely, we split the rook placements in $F_4^+$ into several ``classes'' and then apply Lemma~\ref{lemm:F4_submax} and Propositions~\ref{prop:distinct_orbits}, \ref{prop:distinct_orbits_gen} to these classes.
 We start with the maximal (possibly, singular) rook placements.
-It is easy to check that there are 24 maximal rook placements in $F_4^+$:
+It is easy to check that there are 24 maximal rook placements in $F_4^+$: \begingroup \allowdisplaybreaks

-The first root $\beta_1$ is maximal among all roots in each of these rook placements.
+\endgroup The first root $\beta_1$ is maximal among all roots in each of these rook placements.
 In the rook placements the second root $\beta_2$ is maximal, too.
 As we mentioned above, if $D$ is a subset of $D_i$ containing a maximal root $\beta$ from $D_i$ and $\Omega_{D,\xi_1}=\Omega_{D,\xi_2}$ then $\xi_1(\beta)=\xi_2(\beta)$ (here $\xi_1$, $\xi_2$ are maps from $D$ to $\Cp^{\times}$).

 Next, it is straightforward to check that the following maximal rook placements $D_i$ (together with a simple root $\alpha_0$ and a distinguished root $\beta_0\in D_i$) satisfy the conditions of Proposition~\ref{prop:distinct_orbits}, except the non-singularity of $D_i$: